auronen/Gothic-1-localization/README.md

 # Gothic 1 Localization
 Localization of Gothic 1 scripts.
 Scripts based on https://github.com/VaanaCZ/gothic-1-classic-scripts with no functional script changes, only optimized for translation.

-The goal is to provide consistent compiled scripts and output units (spoken dialogue) for Gothic that share the same code base.
+The goal is to provide consistent compiled scripts and output units (spoken dialogue) for Gothic, that share the same code base.
 # Languages

 ## :de: German